Kez123man/Netflix_first_project/README.md

 ![Netflix Logo](https://github.com/Kez123man/Netflix_first_project/blob/main/Couleur-logo-Netflix-3668402216.jpg)

 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+This SQL project involves a comprehensive analysis of Netflix's movies and TV shows data.
+The goal of the project is to extract valuable business insights and answer questions based on the dataset.
+The following README provides an account of the project's objectives, business problems, solutions, analysis, and conclusion.

 ## Objectives
 1. To analyse the distribution of content types (the number of movies and TV shows).